srele96/scaffolding-node-modules/README.md

 # NodeJS - Scaffolding node modules

+**NOTE!!!
+TO SEE INCREMENTAL EXAMPLES, VISIT EACH BRANCH - STEP 1 THROUGH 4**

 For many web developers node modules directory, created by NodeJS is mystery for a long time.